pmaneggia/moodle-block_secretsanta/README.md

 # Block Secret Santa `block_secretsanta` (Wichteln)

-### WIP - not ready yet, but it is already usable!

 It is this time of the year again!
-Do Secret Santa in a Moodle course with this plugin!
+Do Secret Santa in a Moodle course!

 #### How it works
 Add this block to a course to do Sectet Santa among the users enrolled in the course.

 Normal users enrolled in the course see the result of the draw that is relevant for themeselves or a text saying that the draw did not take place yet.

 Priviledged users, normally teachers (role `editingteacher`), can perform the actions "draw" and "reset".
 They do however not see the global result of the draw, so that they can take part without spoilers.
-Users with more rights, normally managers (role `manager`), can also view the result of the draw.
+Users with more rights, normally managers (role `manager`), can also view the result of the draw as a table in a separate page.

+**The draw always forms a unique large cycle**.

 ##### New feature: select participating users